tarwn/lessthandot-hugo/blogs/content/posts/2016-10-06-stop-manually-updating-your-jasmine-specrunner.md

 define(['spec/siteWideViewModel.spec.js',
 ], function(){ });
 ```
 The advantage of doing this as a separate file is that we keep the change history for the mechanics of how we run the tests (SpecRunner) and the actual list of spec files (allSpecs) from crossing and greatly simplify future updates to the SpecRunner as newer versions of Jasmine come out as well as keep the text content we have to manage in our gulpfile to a minimum.
-Additionally, we can now use this “allSpecs” file in other test runners, like Karma or via a PhantomJS script, to ensure we're running exactly the same set of tests locally and in CI.
+Additionally, we can now use this "allSpecs" file in other test runners, like Karma or via a PhantomJS script, to ensure we're running exactly the same set of tests locally and in CI.

 All we need now is to be able to build and maintain that allSpecs file.
 Using [Gulp][3], we can setup a task to watch the file system for any changes to files that match a pattern of *.spec.js.
 When we see a change, we can grab a full list of the spec files and concatenate that into a new define statement, overwriting the allSpecs file with an updated list.